bradgarropy/bradgarropy.com/content/posts/homeaway-interview-process-phone-screens.md

 ## technical phone screen

-About a week later I got on a call and was greeted by [Chris Karcher][6].
+About a week later I got on a call and was greeted by [Chris Karcher][chris-karcher].
 I was impressed by how thoroughly he reviewed my resume!
-He went through all of my personal projects and my [Github][2] and was eager to talk about my web development learning process, where I started from a [Node only server][7] and iterated until I built a [full backend web application][8].
+He went through all of my personal projects and my [Github][github] and was eager to talk about my web development learning process, where I started from a [Node only server][node-server] and iterated until I built a [full backend web application][web-app].

 We talked about the evolution of JavaScript and which of the latest features I used.
 He asked me to explain callbacks versus promises versus async/await.
 We had a good discussion about CSS, how to architect it, and how to bring it into front end code.